techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Learn more: [Meeting transcription](/microsoftteams/copilot-teams-transcription)

-### Set up meeting transcription, captions and recording
+### Set up meeting transcription, captions, and recording

 Transcription allows users to play back meeting recordings with closed captions and review important discussion items in the transcript.
 Transcription and captions along with the meeting's recording help create inclusive content for viewers.
 It also helps Copilot to create meeting summaries, recaps, action items, and other features.